What to expect...

 As well as being chorally intensive and involving lots of good vocal work, IAS Summer Courses are packed full of fun and good times, with international friendships blossoming and many warm memories created along the way.

 Our course repertoire has always been a good mix of old and new, sacred and secular (including folk and pop music).

 We welcome singers of ALL ages (16+) and ALL levels of ability (sight reading skills are not necessary!) although previous choral experience is highly recommended.
 IAS prides itself in establishing a true community feel, the mix of ages and nationalities creating a wonderful atmosphere to its finished chamber choir.

 Course repertoire is sent out to each singer 6 to 8 weeks before the course begins.
 This gives each singer time to become familiar with the music before we come together.
 Note learning is not necessary, but highly recommended if you wish to fully enjoy the course; we also try to circulate links to recordings/YouTube etc.

-We rehearse together at least 6 hours a day, with a morning and afternoon session.
+We rehearse together 6 hours a day, with a morning and afternoon session.
 The evenings are usually left free to individual self-study and music revision as well as to socialising or perhaps to explore new music in spontaneously created small groups.
 However, should it prove necessary, we are more than happy to hold extra choral sessions also in the evening in preparation for the concert.

 We are keen to find a good balance between singing and making time for recreation.
 You can relax making use of the excellent sports facilities and perhaps enjoying the fantastic gardens of Westonbirt.